Most Dangerous Cities in Canada

 As useful as it can be, the CSI doesn't provide the full picture.
 Changes to legislation and population – and the tendency for some crimes to be underreported, whether due to their sensitive nature or community distrust – can invisibly impact the numbers.

-For example, due to the secretive nature of organized crime, it’s hard to get an idea of gang activity when looking at the CSI.
-To get our rankings, we examined 1 – 5 key indicators – including the latest CSI – in 5 categories:
+For example, due to the secretive nature of organized crime, it's hard to get a sense of gang activity from the CSI.
+To get our rankings, we examined key indicators, including the latest CSI, in 5 categories:

 • Organized crime, as indicated by drug and weapons trafficking

 The higher a city ranked against its neighbours, the more points it received.
-The end result is a scoresheet for each citys and a definitive list of the 10 most dangerous places to live in Canada:
+The end result is a score sheet for each city and a definitive list of the 10 most dangerous places to live in Canada:

 1. Chilliwack, British Columbia